Safe Computing--When in doubt...don't click

 We’ve pulled together some valuable and fun resources on a web page entitled Safe Computing--When in doubt...don't click!
 The page includes links to cartoons, information, videos and quizzes.
 We encourage you to visit this page to enhance your knowledge of viruses, phishing, data security, ID theft and more.

 Also, we will be sending out periodic emails about Information Technology, particularly security.
 These emails will have specific subject headings to help you assess their contents.
 Urgent emails that serve to alert you of a potential security breach will have a subject beginning with CCRI IT Security Alert.
 Always read these first when you find them in your inbox.
 Emails that contain tips about technology will have a subject beginning with CCRI IT Tips.
 Finally, emails that serve to provide information related to system downtimes, planned upgrades and other technology issues will have a subject beginning CCRI IT Update.
-Please contact the CCRI IT Help Desk should you ever have any questions or concerns about a technology issue.
+Please contact the CCRI IT Service Desk should you ever have any questions or concerns about a technology issue.